almcc/almcc.github.io/_posts/2020-04-21-getting-into-serverless-with-cdk-lambda-dynamodb-part-1.md

 }
 ```

 Next, we need to write some function lambda code.
 Create a file inside a newly created function directory (`function/index.py`).
-In this case, we are just going to return the last 3 winners of the Tour de France, later we will work on returning their names from a DynamoDB table.
+In this case, we are just going to return the top 3 finishers of the 2019 Tour de France, later we will work on returning their names from a DynamoDB table.

 ```python
 import logging